 - Don’t take yourself so seriously.
 You will have the most opportunity to laugh at yourself.
 We all do silly, stupid, crazy things all of the time.
 Find humor in your missteps.
 Next time you walk out of the house and realize you have on two different colored shoes, laugh.
 When you accidentally spill the milk down your shirt, laugh.
 If you embarrass yourself (which we all do at some point), don’t be mortified, just laughit off.
 Make it a point to find humor in yourself.

 - Try to observe others with a light heart.
 Don’t be rude, but know that it is ok to laugh at others.
-If someone walks by wearing the most ridiculous hat/shirt/dress/hairstyle (wait until they are out of earshot) and It’s not mean-spirited as long as you are not ridiculing anyone.
+If someone walks by wearing the most ridiculous hat/shirt/dress/hairstyle (wait until they are out of earshot) and go ahead and laugh.
+It’s not mean-spirited as long as you are not ridiculing anyone.
 If you find someone funny, laugh.

 - Purposely look for things to laugh at.
 Read the comics taped up on the cubicle next to yours or on the bulletin board at the doctor’s office.
 Honk at the dancing sign-spinner on the side of the road.
 Read signs, billboards and bumper stickers when you are driving.
 They are often quite humorous.
 A favorite sign outside the TexMex restaurant near my home reads; “Free Margaritas Yesterday.”
 Keep an eye out for humor and